StarDevelopmentLLC/StarMCLib/README.md

     implementation 'com.github.StarDevelopmentLLC:StarMCLib:1.0.0-SNAPSHOT'
 }
 ```
+Please note that this library requires StarLib and XMaterial.
 You must shade this library in order to properly use it, or have it already on the class-path.
 Gradle has the Shadow Plugin you can use for this task.
 If you are using Maven, the Maven-Shade plugin works just fine.